arsalanshaikh13/CS50-FinalProject-TradeStocks/README.md

 ### iexcloud activation
-Activate your iexcloud account through registration to generate your API key in the terminal type `cd project/application` then `code .env` then set API Key Set registered API key  as `API_KEY=ENTER YOUR GENERATED API KEY FROM IEXCLOUD`
+Activate your iexcloud account through registration to generate your API key In the terminal type `cd project/application` then `code .env` then set API Key Set registered API key  as `API_KEY=ENTER YOUR GENERATED API KEY FROM IEXCLOUD`

 ### Installation
 By following these instructions you can run this application on your local machine.

+In the terminal type `cd application` to go into application folder and run `npm install`  to install all the npm packages mentioned in packages.json
-Use `pip install -r requirements.txt` to install all the required modules type `flask run` in the terminal to start the app
+Come back to root folder by typing `cd ..` in the terminal and then run  `pip install -r requirements.txt` in the terminal to install all the required modules
+Type `flask run` in the terminal to start the app

 ## About CS50
 CS50’s Introduction to Computer Science is a openware course from Havard University and taught by David J. Malan